 If you’ve cooked enough vegetables in your Instant Pot, you know that it can be a very delicate balance!
-I’m sure I don’t speak for just myself when I say a single minute or two mistake can turn a decent veggie dish into unpalatable mush.
+I’m sure I don’t speak for just myself when I say a single minute or two mistakes can turn a decent veggie dish into unpalatable mush.
 Most often, it’s due to a combination of things, trying to cook vegetables at the same time as something else that simply doesn’t work with it, or forgetting to perform a quick release at the end to stop the cooking.

 Fear not – even if you’ve had your fair share of cooking disasters with veggies and the IP, that’s no reason to stop trying.
 After all, we need our five servings a day!
 Today, I want to provide a thorough and easy-to-use guide to cooking every veggie you can imagine.
 I’ll include cooking times, any special considerations, and any warnings that you should be aware of.
 You’ll have every dish mastered in no time.